Fayyr-Organization/fayyr-indexer/README.md

 - [x] match statements to determine which method has been called
 - [x] struct for passing information to database
 - [x] cross-contract calls
-- [ ] connect to database to do posts
+- [x] connect to CRUD Web API to do posts
 - [ ] do we want to keep track of unsuccessful transactions in a DB?

 ## Running Indexer: